Lawn care not growing

 Test your soil

-Use a soil test kit or contact your local extension office to determine the nutrient levels and pH of your soil.
+Use a soil test kit or contact your local extension office to get a detailed analysis of your soil's pH, nutrient levels, and composition.

 2. 2